supercollider/supercollider/README.md

 ### Good First Issues

 To help you get your feet wet and get you familiar with our contribution process, we have a list of [good first issues](https://github.com/supercollider/supercollider/labels/good%20first%20issue) that contain bugs which have a relatively limited scope.
 This is a great place to get started.
-You can also ask on our developer's mailing list, on [Slack][Slack], or on the [forum][Discourse].
+You can also ask on our developer's mailing list, on [Slack][Slack], or the [forum][Discourse].

 ### Requests for Comment

-SuperCollider uses a Requests for Comment (RFC) system to propose, design, and discuss 'big' changes.
+SuperCollider uses Requests for Comment (RFC) system to propose, design, and discuss 'big' changes.
 Submitting a new RFC or discussing an existing one is a great way to get involved, especially if you are looking for a way to contribute that doesn't involve writing code or using a terminal.
 You can learn more at the [RFC repository](https://github.com/supercollider/rfcs).

 License
 -------